druce/druce.github.io/_posts/2011-12-05-unstoppable-forces-part-deux.md

 <!--more-->

-Here is a state of play, and why I&#8217;m pessimistic:
+Here is a state of play, and why I’m pessimistic:

 <div>
   <ul>